messente/messente-omnichannel-node/docs/OmnimessageApi.md

 basicAuth.username = 'YOUR_MESSENTE_API_USERNAME';
 basicAuth.password = 'YOUR_MESSENTE_API_PASSWORD';

-var omnimessageId = null; // String | UUID of the scheduled Omnimessage to be cancelled const api = new OmnichannelApi.OmnimessageApi();
+const omnimessageId = null; // String | UUID of the scheduled Omnimessage to be cancelled const api = new OmnichannelApi.OmnimessageApi();

 api.cancelScheduledMessage(omnimessageId, (error, data) => {